GraFlo — Graph Schema & Transformation Language (GSTL)

 GraFlo targets the LPG model:

-- Vertices — nodes with typed properties and unique identifiers.
+- Vertices — nodes with typed properties (manifest key:

 Schema¶

-The Schema is the single source of truth for the graph structure:
+The Schema is the single source of truth for graph structure (not for ingestion transforms):

 Resources and transforms are part of IngestionModel, not Schema.